khayyam-huseynli/holbertonschool-simple_shell/README.md

    The user can enter simple commands, and the shell will attempt to execute them.
 If the command cannot be executed, an error message is displayed, and the prompt is shown again.

-## Features of the program

-  - Prompt: Displays a prompt #cisfun$ and waits for the user to enter a command.
-  - Command Execution: Executes a single-word command by forking a new process and using execve().
-  - Error Handling: If the command cannot be executed, an error message is displayed.
-  - End-of-File Handling: The shell exits gracefully when Ctrl+D (EOF) is encountered.
-  - Process Management: Waits for child processes to complete before continuing.

 ## Steps of the program

      The shell operates in a loop with the following steps:

    - Display Prompt: Prints the prompt #cisfun$ to indicate that the shell is ready to receive a command.